Tom Swoon: Downfall

 On 4 September 2018, he was sentenced to four years and eight months in prison, after pleading guilty in court for manslaughter.
 Swoon also had to pay 280,000 zlotys to the wife and children of the victim, and had his driving license permanently removed.
 He cited not being able to recall the events prior to the accident, and apologised to the victim's wife for his deeds.

 The prosecutor's office appealed against the judgment, considering it too low.

 On 22 March 2019, after considering the prosecutor's appeal, the court increased the prison sentence to 5 years and 8 months imprisonment, as the final verdict.

+On August 14th 2025, he posted a statement on Instagram under new alias Dorian Numan, saying he is giving himself a second chance in producing music.
+He is doing livestreams on his new YouTube channel, where he talks about making music and also listen to it with the fans.